splunk-soar-connectors/metadefendersandbox/README.md

 [test connectivity](#action-test-connectivity) - Validate the asset configuration for connectivity using supplied configuration
 [detonate url](#action-detonate-url) - Retrieve detonation analysis results for URL
 [detonate file](#action-detonate-file) - Retrieve detonation analysis results for file
-[search terms](#action-search-terms) - Search for scan reports on Filescan using parameters specified in the 'query' field
+[search terms](#action-search-terms) - Search for scan reports on MetaDefender Sandbox using parameters specified in the 'query' field
-[file reputation](#action-file-reputation) - Get the reputation for one given hash (returns with the last 10 Filescan Sandbox reports)
+[file reputation](#action-file-reputation) - Get the reputation for one given hash (returns with the last 10 MetaDefender Sandbox reports)
-[ip reputation](#action-ip-reputation) - Get the reputation for one given IP address (returns with the last 10 Filescan Sandbox reports)
+[ip reputation](#action-ip-reputation) - Get the reputation for one given IP address (returns with the last 10 MetaDefender Sandbox reports)
-[domain reputation](#action-domain-reputation) - Get the reputation for one given Domain address (returns with the last 10 Filescan Sandbox reports)
+[domain reputation](#action-domain-reputation) - Get the reputation for one given Domain address (returns with the last 10 MetaDefender Sandbox reports)
-[url reputation](#action-url-reputation) - Get the reputation for one given URL address (returns with the last 10 Filescan Sandbox reports)
+[url reputation](#action-url-reputation) - Get the reputation for one given URL address (returns with the last 10 MetaDefender Sandbox reports)

 ## action: 'test connectivity'
 Validate the asset configuration for connectivity using supplied configuration